pymc-labs/project-starter/README.md

     ```bash
     git clone git@github.com:pymc-labs/project-starter.git
     ```
+    Unless you want to contribute to this project, you can delete the `.git` folder and initialize a new repository.
 2. Decide on a package name:
     a.
 Change the name of the `package_name` folder to your `<new_package_name>`
     a.
 Do a repository-wide *search-and-replace* for `package_name` with your `<new_package_name>`.